caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *float*, *optional*, *default = 10.*

-  Transition length of tukey taper (taper-tukey in wsclean, in % of maxuv)
+  Transition length of tukey taper (taper-tukey in WSClean, in % of maxuv).